 LEAVE YOUR WALLET IN THE CAR

-First, you would simply decide that you don't need whatever you are looking at.
-Second, you will have to come back to buy the item, giving you time to consider whether or not you really need it.
-There's a reason why they call these “impulse purchases.”
+First, you might decide that you don't need whatever you are looking at.
+Second, you will have to come back to buy the item, which gives you time to consider whether or not you really need it.
+Buh-bye “impulse purchases.”